kenimo49/claude-code-tips/system-prompt/UPGRADING.md

 sleep 4
 docker exec peaceful_lovelace tmux send-keys -t upgrade \
   'Read UPGRADING.md for context.
 Update all patches for the new version.
    The backup is cli.js.backup.
-Use --local flag to test patches.
+Test with: node patch-cli.js cli.js
    Keep fixing until all patches apply successfully.'
 Enter
 ```